sluglinux/sluglinux.org/meetings.md

-Title: Meetings
+---
-Category: Meetings
+title: Meetings
-Slug: meetings
+authors: stevenix, mrtuttle
-Authors: stevenix, mrtuttle
+---

 Meetings are free for everyone to participate in and are very informal.
 Most meetings are just gatherings but sometimes we will have a presentation followed by a Q&A session.
 Presentations range from beginners level to technical.